3dlg-hcvc/minsu3d/README.md

 | [Official SoftGroup](https://github.com/thangvubk/SoftGroup) | - | 46.0 | 67.6 | 78.9 | 59.4 | 71.6 | - |

 ## Visualization
-To visualize predictions as mesh, you need to load scannet's mesh file and mega file of each scans.
-These dataset files should be organized as follows.
+We provide scripts to visualize the predictions.
+You will need to provide mesh file and meta file for each scan.
+For Scannet, these dataset files should be organized as follows.

 ```
 minsu3d-internal